tonim99/portfolio/project-worksheet.md

 ```

 ## Issues and Resolutions
- 1. Had a problem getting the top button to hear the click.
+ Had a problem getting the top button to hear the click.
 **RESOLUTION**
-1. script tag was not placed after the button in question.
+Script tag was not placed after the button in question.
 Button was in footer outside of body, and script tag was at the bottom of the body.
+Moved footer inside body tags above the script tag.